-And then a commenter on my Rebel S review mentioned how much he enjoyed the EOS A2e he had when they were new.
-It’s a semi-pro body, crammed full of features at a sky-high price: $1,200 upon its 1992 debut, which is equivalent to a little more than $2,000 today.
+As I’ve explored Canon’s EOS line of 35mm SLRs I’ve been curious about the higher-end bodies.
+And then a commenter mentioned how much he enjoyed the Canon EOS A2e he had when they were new.
+It’s a semi-pro body, crammed full of features at a sky-high price: $1,200 upon its 1992 debut.
+That’s equivalent to a little more than $2,000 today.
 So I went snooping around Used Photo Pro to see what they go for these days and found one for $27.
 That’s pennies on the dollar!
 I love a bargain, so I bought it.

 This camera (called the EOS 5 outside the United States) is every bit as big and heavy as those early EOSes.
 But it works quickly and smoothly in straight-up shooting, so I met at least half of my goals.

 The A2e features an electronic focal-plane shutter that operates from 30 sec. to 1/8000 sec. and shoots at 5 frames per second.
 The camera has all the modes you’d expect: programmed, aperture-priority, and shutter-priority autoexposure; full manual exposure; and special modes for macro, portrait, landscape, and sports.

 Two dials control aperture and shutter speed.
 The usual one (among EOS cameras) behind the shutter button, and a big one on the camera back.
 In program mode, the first dial cycles through the aperture/shutter-speed combinations that yield good exposure.
 In aperture- and shutter-priority modes, it selects the aperture or shutter speed, respectively.
 Finally, in manual mode, it selects shutter speed while the big dial on the camera back selects aperture.